22nd February, 2019

 Lastly, in the case of “joint tenants” who do not form a couple, but are nevertheless “jointly & severally” liable for the contractual rent, each when they apply for housing costs should quote the full contractual rent, not their share of it.
 DWP is expected to then apportion the rent equally.
 However, when one leaves, goes into prison or dies, the remaining joint tenant can also be paid the contractual rent, due to their “joint & several liability”.
 In their case, there is no under-occupation penalty applied if the joint tenancy still exists.

 Couples, living in Private Tenancies can, in some cases, benefit from similar rules, although in their case, the contractual liability may well be “capped” by Local Housing Allowance (LHA) rules.
 For example, if the couple split, the remaining member would claim as single person, and, if under 35, would be restricted to shared accommodation rate unless they fell into one of the excepted groups.
+A single parent would have their rent calculated by reference to the age & sex of the children and number of rooms this attracts in the size criteria.

 I hope this helps your understanding of this important issue.
 Contact me if you requre further clarification firstname.lastname@example.org.